HESA Student Data Collection Notice

 Linking information in the HESA record

-As indicated above, where HESA and organisations covered by Purpose 1 use HESA information this may include linking HESA information to other information for example:
+As indicated above, where HESA and organisations covered by Purpose 1 use HESA information this may include linking named or pseudonymised HESA information to other information for research purposes.
+Examples include linking to:

 The HESA Initial Teacher Training Record ("ITT)

-Under the Data Protection Act 1998 you have rights of access to the data HESA holds about you.
-You will have to pay a small fee to access this.
-For further information about data protection and your HESA information please see the HESA website or email email@example.com.
+Under the Data Protection Act 1998 you have rights of access to the information HESA holds about you.
+You will have to pay a small fee for this.
+If you think there is a problem with the way HESA are handling your data, you have the right to complain to the Information Commissioner's Office.